felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger, punch after punch, and kick after kick.
-If you had to fight someone, you'd probably pick the boxer with a seemingly untouched punching bag in their gym, since this means they probably hadn't practiced boxing at all.
+If you had to challenge someone, you'd probably pick the fighter with a seemingly untouched punching bag in their gym, since this means they probably hadn't trained at all.

-{{< figure src="/img/punching-bags.png" position="center" caption="I don't know about you, but I'd rather spar with the person who practiced with the bag on the left." >}}
+{{< figure src="/img/punching-bags.png" position="center" caption="I don't know about you, but for my own safety I'd rather spar with the person who practiced with the bag on the left." >}}

 The book suplex made something click in my head.
 It opened Pandora's